RavenDave's Dozen & Then Some (Revised : 4/13/2021) - Some of the Best Tubes in History are Available Right Now!!! REVISED AGAIN~!!! And again...

 26.)
 RCA 12AU7 1950's black plates $100 (top 25 ECC82/12AU7) - The classic USA made tube, exceptionally good.
 Just acquired!
 OK, these are very close to the Hytrons, except thicker.
 They aren't better than the Hytrons and GE green print for large orchestral and movie soundtracks but they are exceptional for jazz and easy listening stuff like the folk rock of the 70's-80's and especially what is coming out on the alternative scene now.

 27.)
-Tungsram ECC81 - Authentic Hungarian/Austrian $240 (#2) This is a tube that is absolutely outstanding~!
+Tungsram ECC81 - Authentic Hungarian/Austrian $240 (#2) GONE NOW UNFORTUNATELY, I've been unable to find more~!
 It is a completely new tube for me... very surprising.
 We have sold a few pairs and everyone that has received them has been quite shocked at how good they are.
 This is a startlingly good tube for the price.
 I have owned many Tungsram tubes in the past but never this exact one.
 It was made in the early 60's in Austria, and Hungary also, and has a completely different inner structure from any I have seen in the past.
 Whatever they did when making this tube made it one of the best tubes I have ever heard.
 Different from the Yellow T's, different from the Telefunkens, and different from the Philips Holland.
 A crisp clean tube with massive bass response and a midrange to die for.
 It is not quite as warm as the Brimars, but is warmer than the Telefunkens.
 It excels at giving a holographic soundstage.
 Backup voices and percussion instruments pop out of nowhere.
 I am scrambling worldwide to find more of these.
 I wish I had hundreds!

 28.)
-GE 12AU7 Green Print - shiny small box plate (from UK, Made in USA 50's era) $80 This is a new variation on the same plate (shiny black anode) as the Hytron, only with horseshoe getter, so they are actually a '50's variation of the same tube, same plate structure etc. The only difference I can see is the horseshoe getter.
+GE 12AU7 Green Print - shiny small box plate (from UK, Made in USA 50's era) $100 This is a new variation on the same plate (shiny black anode) as the Hytron, only with horseshoe getter, so they are actually a '50's variation of the same tube, same plate structure etc. The only difference I can see is the horseshoe getter.
 These tubes are outstanding which is why I invested a huge amount to bring them here.
 There was a minimum purchase requirement.
 For what you get this is truly an unbeatable price.
 This tube is in my personal amplifier in place of my Hytrons right now, and it is really showing me that I know so little about what is out there and the difficulty in comparing and rating them for my Raven Audio family.
 So close to the Hytrons, but I am noticing if anything they might have a little more bass.
-Still the same tight clean punchy bass quality, but I am noticing a little more depth on the deepest bass, probably in the 39-43Hz region but maybe slightly less slam and punch.
-But I really love the clarity and deep bass and nice midrange though.
-Really a bargain for the price for a tube of this quality and pedigree... just exceptional~!!!
+Still the same tight clean punchy bass quality, but I am aldo noticing a little more depth on the deepest bass, nice and round, fat - probably in the 39-45Hz region but maybe slightly less slam and punch.
+But I really love the clarity and deep bass and nice mid-range throughout.
+Really a bargain for the price for a tube of this quality and pedigree... just exceptional untouched NOS tubes with perfect labeling and beautiful clean clear glass envelope revealing a beautifully built pristine inner structure~!!!

 29.)
-GE 12AU7 Green Print - lg. ladder plate (from UK, Made in USA 50's era military) $75 OK, these are completely different from the shiny box plates, #28 above.
-These are much cleaner, leaner and highly holographic.
-If you use these with two German tubes you may get too much of an edge and approach some sibilance.
-But they go really perfect with Brimar Yellow T's and a pair of 5-hole Mullards.
-Also great with a pair of Brimar black plates, either CV4024 or 13D9's.
+GE 12AU7 Green Print - lg. ladder plate (from UK, Made in USA 50's era military) $90 OK, these are completely different from the shiny box plates, #28 above.
+These are much cleaner, bold sounding and highly holographic.
+If you use these with German tubes depending on your speakers, horn speakers will be highly accurate, delineated and punchy like the Hytrons and GE green label above (#28).
+But they also go really perfect with Brimar Yellow T's, Amperex or a pair of 3-hole Mullards, Brimar black plates, either CV4024 or 13D9's.
 Their warmth is a perfect balance with this tube's holographic clarity.
 I mean DEEP soundstage with really deep clean bass.
 Expect to hear the frets on acoustic and electric guitars.
-So clean that it can almost become troublesome.
-Best with vinyl because of this.
-Goes extremely well teamed up with Amperex and Brimars too.
-Since the Mullard made 3-hole Valvos are cleaner and a tiny bit less warm than the regular Mullard 3-holes, be careful with those unless you have speakers like Tekton.
-These go very well with Tekton, Legacy, and any of a number of well-designed warmer speakers.
-A really excellent tube that will last 10,000+ hours in an Avian or Elite series amplifier.
-Fabulous~!
+So clean that it can almost become troublesome in small rooms with no wall treatment.
+Also great with vinyl because of this.
+These go very well with Tekton, Legacy or Volti Audio, and many well-designed warmer speakers also.
+A really excellent tube that will last 10,000+ hours in an Avian or Elite series amplifier. just a really fabulous 12AU7~!
 Almost a must at this price.
-NOS & wonderful.
+NOS perfect shape, looks like they were made yesterday!

 **An audio tube all on its own.
 It has a gain of 37 where the ECC81/12AT7's are 70 and the ECC82/12AU7 tubes have a gain of 17-19.
 So if your speakers have a sensitivity of 88 or lower, this tube can boost the Avian Series amplifier to where it better matches those harder to drive speakers - when placed in ROW 3.
 It can add more punch and presence, but at the same time may possibly overdrive speakers in the 90+ range, where 12AU7/ECC82's are going to be perfect.
 This tube can also be used in Row's 1 & 2, for a fabulous sound improvement, lowering the noise floor on sensitive speakers due to its lower gain.
 If you are hearing some noise in your system - which occurs quite often in old homes and buildings where numerous generations of electrical wiring have occurred - THIS MAY BE YOUR SOLUTION~!
 A truly wonderful USA made tube, that is about a half inch taller than other normally seen tubes.
 The plates are larger and the structure inside is MUCH more ruggedized making this an extremely quiet and at the same time a quite sensitive preamp tube.